Burned-Games/W40K-TLM/README.md

 #### Ork Boyz:
 <ul>
   <li>Basic Enemy with low resistance and moderate speed.</li>
-  <li>He uses Bayonet-equipped rifle for short and long distance attacks.</li>
+  <li>They uses Bayonet-equipped rifles for short and long distance attacks.</li>
 </ul>

 #### Weird Boyz:
 <ul>
-  <li>Support Enemy with low resistance and high speed.</li>
+  <li>Support Enemies with low resistance and high speed.</li>
-  <li>His main goal is to give support to the other enemies giving them shields.</li>
+  <li>Their main goal is to assist other enemies by providing them shields.</li>
 </ul>

 #### Wild Boyz:
 <ul>
-  <li>Tank Enemy with high resistance and slow movement.</li>
+  <li>Tank Enemies with high resistance and slow movement.</li>
-  <li>He uses large two-handed maces to deliver powerful attacks at structures and the player.</li>
+  <li>They use large two-handed maces to deliver powerful attacks on structures and the player.</li>
 </ul>

 #### Squighog:
 <ul>
-  <li>Kamikaze Enemy with low resistance and very high speed.</li>
+  <li>Kamikaze Enemies with low resistance and very high speed.</li>
-  <li>His goal is to run towards the player and explode before he gets killed</li>
+  <li>Their goal is to run towards the player and explode before being killed</li>
 </ul>

 #### Garrosh (Steel Claw):